-Cut off timing for subscriptions/ redemptions/ switches Subscribinons/Purchases including Switch = ins: the official points of acceptance.
-1. where the application is received upto 3.00 pm on a Business day and funds are available for utilization before the cut-off time - the closing NAV of the Business day shall be applicable; 2. where the application is received after 3.00 pm on a Business day and funds are available for utilization on the same day or before the cutoff time of the next Business Day - the closing NAV of the next Business Day shall be applicable; 3. irrespective of the time of receipt of application, where the funds are not available for utilization before the cut-off time - the closing NAV of Business day on which the funds are available for utilization shall be applicable.
+Q + Cut off timing for subscriptions/ redemptions/ switches Subscriptions/Purchases including Switch - ins: The following cut-off timings shall be observed by the Mutual Fund in respect of purchase of units of the Scheme and the following NAVs shall be applied for such purchase: your application (complete in all respects) should reach where the application is received upto 3.00 pm on a Business day and funds are available for utilization before the cut-off time - the closing NAV of the Business day shall be applicable; where the application is received after 3.00 pm on a Business day and funds are available for utilization on the same day or before the cutoff time of the next Business Day - the closing NAV of the next Business Day shall be applicable; irrespective of the time of receipt of application, where the funds are not available for utilization before the cut-off time - the closing NAV of Business day on which the funds are available for utilization shall be applicable.
 For determining the applicable NAV for allotment of units in respect of purchase / switch in the Scheme, it shall be ensured that: i.
 Application is received before the applicable cut-off time ii.
 Funds for the entire amount of subscription/purchase as per the application are credited to the bank account of the Scheme before the cutoff time. iii.
 The funds are available for utilization before the cut-off time.
 The aforesaid provisions shall also be applicable to systematic transactions like Systematic Investment Plan, Systematic Transfer Plan, etc offered by scheme(s).
 For Redemption/ Repurchases/Switch out: The following cut-off timings shall be observed by the Mutual Fund in respect of Repurchase of units: a. where the application received upto 3.00 pm - closing NAV of the day of receipt of application; and b. an application received after 3.00 pm - closing NAV of the next Business Day.
 The above mentioned cut off timing shall also be applicable to transactions through the online trading platform.
 In case of Transaction through Stock Exchange Infrastructure, the Date of Acceptance will be reckoned as per the date & time; the transaction is entered in stock exchange's infrastructure for which a system generated confirmation slip will be issued to the investor.
 Where can the applications for purchase / redemption switches be submitted?
-Refer Back Cover Page Minimum amount for purchase / redemption / switches Minimum amount for Purchase/Switch in Rs.
+Refer Back Cover Page Minimum amount for purchase / redemption / Minimum amount for Purchase/Switch in Rs.
 5,000 and in multiples of Re.
-1/- thereafter Minimum Additional Purchase/Switch in Amount Rs.1,000 and in multiples of Re.
+1/- thereafter switches Minimum Additional Purchase/Switch in Amount Rs.1,000 and in multiples of Re.
 1/- thereafter